A Guide to Medellín, Colombia

 This spacious (and hectic!) plaza houses 23 larger-than-life funky bronze statues by Medellín’s favorite sculptor, Fernando Botero.
 The open air museum is one of Medellin’s main attractions.

 Take the Metrocable to Parque Arvi

 One second, you’re taking in a spectacular bird’s eye view of Colombia’s second largest city as your cable car crawls over a mountain ridge, and the next, you are suddenly flying above a gorgeous forest with no city in sight.
 Parque Arvi takes you high above the city into an ecological park in Medellin’s eastern Santa Elena district.

 Parque Arvi, open 9am-6pm

 You’ll want to base out of the El Poblado neighborhood of Medellin.
-It’s bursting at the seams with cafes, restaurants, bars, clubs and hostels and is definitely the hot neighborhood of the city.
+It’s bursting at the seams with cafes, restaurants, bars, clubs and hostels and is definitely the hottest (and safest!) neighborhood of the city.

-The Charlee Hotel is swanky, swanky, swanky.
+Check out The Charlee Hotel – it’s swanky, swanky, swanky.
 Even if you don’t stay here, you have to check out their rooftop for sunset cocktails.
 It is my favorite view in all of Medellin!